tomcadene/rapidread/README.md

 ### Description
 This repository contains a JavaScript implementation for a "Bionic Reading" mode toggle feature.
 The script enhances text readability by making parts of each word bold based on their length.
 This feature can be toggled on and off via a slider button, and the user's preference is saved in localStorage.

+### Demo
+- A demo is present here: https://tomcadene.com/.

 ### Features
 - Bionic Reading Mode: Highlights parts of words to improve readability.
 - Slider Toggle Button: Easily enable or disable Bionic Reading mode with a stylish slider switch.